 The Merced County Planning and Community Development Department requests regulatory compliance audits of expanding dairies from the Division of Environmental Health (DEH) as part of the Conditional Use Permit (CUP) evaluation process prior to project approval.
-DEH staff completed a regulatory compliance audit of the Silva Dairy.
+DEH staff completed a regulatory compliance audit of the Azevedo Dairy #2 on August 11, 2021.
 The dairy inspection included an evaluation of the facility for compliance with the operations, nutrient and waste management as per Merced County Animal Confinement Ordinance (Merced County Code Chapter 18.64).
-The facility was found to be in compliance and they gained approval to proceed with the conditional use permitting process.
+The DEH concluded that the dairy facility was in substantial compliance with the ACO on August 25, 2021.